reblocke/reblocke.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor (Clinical Investigation Track) of Pulmonary and Critical Care at Intermountain Medical Center (Shock Trauma ICU and Schmidt Chest Clinic).
+I am an [Assistant professor (Clinical Investigation Track)](https://doctors.intermountainhealth.org/provider/brian-w-locke/2561053#profile-summary) of Pulmonary and Critical Care at Intermountain Medical Center (Shock Trauma ICU and Schmidt Chest Clinic).
 I am also an adjunct at the University of Utah.
-I am a clinical research informatician interested in chronic respiratory failure and diagnostic reasoning.
+I am a clinical research informaticist interested in diagnostic reasoning and improving the care of patients with chronic respiratory failure.

 My training has focused on computer science (University of Colorado BS 2009), medicine (University of Colorado, MD 2016), medical education (Internal Medicine Chief Medical Resident at [University of Utah Affiliated Hospitals and Clinics](https://medicine.utah.edu/internalmedicine/residency/) 2019-2020), and clinical investigation (MS in Clinical Investigation, University of Utah 2023).